mjakeman/kemu-kupu/wiki/mjak923-log.md

 ### Meeting
 Fifth team meeting [(minutes)](minutes-26-09-21.md).
 We did a final team standup, built a "final" jar file with a version number of 0.2.0, validated this jar against the assignment brief, and submitted.

+## 3 October (Post-Presentation)
+### Meeting
+First project team meeting [(minutes)](minutes-03-10-21.md).
+With the client presentation done, we moved on to the next stage of the project.
+Several important design decisions were made and the next round of tasks allocated.

+### Preferences
+My first task was to implement a preferences system and accompanying view.
+For now, I focused only on the preference system, with the view to be added later.
+I wanted to make use of JavaFX's Beans API for property bindings in the preferences view.
+This would let me add bidirectional bindings between the preference's property and the control I am using to display it, allowing for significantly better code reuse.

+My first step was to extract the speed buttons box from the guess view and encapsulate it into a new `SpeedSwitcher` control.
+This is still an HBox at its core, but is treated as an opaque control by JavaFX.
+It exposes a JavaFX Beans property called `speechSpeedProperty`, which is an object property wrapping the `SpeechSpeed` enum.

+A secondary benefit of extracting out the control is it can be re-used in the preferences screen.
+I made a dedicated stylesheet for the control instead of using the `guess.css` stylesheet.

+Next, I created a new `PrefsManager` class which defines a global "SpeechSpeed" property.
+I bound the switcher control to this property so the backing property will update whenever the control is changed.
+The most up-to-date version of this is kept in program memory.
+It will be committed to disk when the program closes.

+Finally, I worked on File I/O. I created a new class called `PrefsKeystore`.
+This is a file-backed keystore which stores key-value pairs (as strings) and handles the appropriate file I/O. It reads from disk on program startup and saves to disk on termination.
+It uses a simple `key=value` file format (with one pair per line) and saves to a file named `.prefs`.

+Lastly, I moved the SpeedSwitcher control to a new `controls` module.